Old Howard Theatre

 3 people favorited this theater

-City censors closed the Old Howard in November 1953, and it never reopened.
+City censors closed the burlesque performances at Old Howard Theatre in November 1953, and it went over to variety acts from February 22, 1954, but soon ‘girly’ acts came back into the bill.
+The Old Howard Theatre had closed by 1955.
 The city made plans to tear it down, along with the rest of Scollay Square, to make way for a new Government Center.
-A committee formed with the aim of saving the Old Howard and turning it into a national theatre museum, but a mysterious fire gutted it on June 20, 1961.
+A committee formed with the aim of saving the Old Howard Theatre and turning it into a national theatre museum, but a mysterious fire gutted it on June 20, 1961.
 It was torn down that same day.
+The site is now part of the Government Center.

 Just login to your account and subscribe to this theater